FreeKernelJS/generator-freekerneljs/README.md

 - **Home page**.
 Can be managed in package.json

-###### Step 3: After installation is successful you can find all the output files at this path:
+###### Step 3: After installation is successful you can find the output files through the output path:
 ```
-    $ cd <project_folder>/dist/debug
+    $ cd <project_folder>/
 ```
-You can copy them to your server root and run the application in browser.
+You can copy the project to your local server root and run the application in browser as follow:
+- <http://localhost/project_folder/app> will display the application in development mode.
+- <http://localhost/project_folder/dist> will display the application in production mode.

 This should be the result:

 <img src="docs/images/Clipboard01.png">

-Here is an example to an application that has been developed using FreeKernelJS Generator, and is based on [freekerneljs-basic-app-md](app/templates/freekerneljs-basic-app-md):
+Here is an example to an application that has been developed using FreeKernelJS Generator, and is based on [freekerneljs-basic-app-md](app/templates/freekerneljs-basic-app-md) template:

 <a href="https://github.com/FreeKernelJS/demos/tree/master/freekerneljs-demo-app">Demo App</a>